ioannidis/distributed-key-value-store/README.md

 - When a PUT request is issued, the high-level key could be written both with or without double quotes, e.g. `PUT "p1": {"a":"A"}` or `PUT p1:{"a":"A"}`
 - First, we start the servers and then the broker.
+- The servers are logging the incoming requests.